-Investing in green home improvements can help you save on utilities and reduce pollution.
+Investing in energy-efficient home upgrades can help you save on utilities and do good for the planet.
 But did you know going green can also raise the value of your home?

 Today’s savvy buyer is looking for a home that will be kind to both their wallet and the environment.
-With improvements in environmentally friendly design and materials, there is an increasing demand for green features and energy efficient homes.
+With improvements in environmentally friendly design and materials, there is an increasing demand for energy-efficient homes and features.

-- 89% of buyers desire Energy Star-rated windows
+- 83% of buyers desire Energy Star-rated windows.

-- 86% of buyers desire Energy Star-rated appliances
+- 81% of buyers desire Energy Star-rated appliances.

-- 81% of buyers desire Energy Star rating for the entire home
+- 79% of buyers desire Energy Star rating for the entire home.

-- 77% of buyers desire triple-pane insulating glass windows
+- 73% of buyers desire triple-pane insulating glass windows.

-- Can I benefit from an energy efficient expert?
-Look for an agent with specific green expertise or credentials such as the National Association of Realtors· (NAR) Green Designation and the LEED Green Associate certification.
+- Can I benefit from an energy-efficient expert?
+Look for an agent with specific expertise or credentials, such as the National Association of Realtors (NAR) Green Designation and the LEED Green Associate certification.

 - What is my agent’s experience selling green homes?
-Ask about any special trainings, their history in selling eco-friendly homes and make sure your agent is well versed in "green” terminology.
+Ask about any special trainings or history in selling energy-efficient homes and make sure your agent is well versed in green terminology.

-- How should I market my green home?
-In addition to demonstrating the environmental benefits, work with your agent to promote the real-world savings that your home’s energy efficient features offer.
+- How should I market my efficient home?
+In addition to demonstrating the environmental benefits, work with your agent to promote the real-world savings that your home’s energy-efficient features offer.

-Today’s real estate agents are aware of the growing desire for eco-friendly homes.
-In fact, 70% of agents agreed that promoting a home’s energy efficiency is valuable, according to a recent NAR study.
+Today’s real estate agents are aware of the growing desire for energy-efficient homes.
+In fact, 65% of agents agreed that promoting a home’s energy efficiency is valuable, according to a recent NAR study.
 Don’t be afraid to ask questions to make sure your agent understands how best to market your home to potential buyers.

-If you are looking to sell your home, going green pays off.
-For more information on selling your home, visit My Home by Freddie Mac®.
+If you are looking to sell your home, investing in efficiency can pay off.
+For more information about selling your home, including how to make your home more energy- and water-efficient, visit My Home by Freddie Mac®.